pisco-de-luz/Pisco-Code/README.md

 ## Calling the Object setup() function.

-The setup() function has two main proposes.
+The setup() function has two main task.
 The first one is to register the pointer to the hardware abstraction function into PiscoCode::LedOnOff private variable.
 The second task is to certify that the pointer is valid and it is pointing to a function that seems to be working as it should.

 It receives a pointer to this abstraction function and returns TRUE if everything works ok.
 Otherwise, it returns FALSE, indicating that the setup process of this object failed.